Financial Planning legislation changes

 Importantly, the standards relate to Tier 1 financial product personal advice.
 Tier 2 financial products and those giving general advice only on Tier 1 products are not covered by the new standards.

 Um, who’s FASEA?

 FASEA govern the conduct of professionals in the financial advice sector by establishing educational and training requirements, developing and setting an industry exam, as well as the formation of a code of ethics that all advisers will be required to adhere to.

 If you’re an existing advisor, the transition arrangements have been proposed by FASEA but are yet to be confirmed.
 The proposed requirement for existing advisers depends on the individual’s existing qualifications.

 If you’re new to the financial industry you’ll require an Australian Qualifications Framework (AQF) Level 7 (or higher), FASEA-approved qualification, equivalent to a bachelor degree.

 What else is new?

 Monarch Institute has just partnered with the University of New England (UNE) to create an opportunity for Monarch Institute graduates.
 While the FASEA standards on education are still to be finalised, the initial guidance provided by FASEA indicates there are two ways to get a relevant degree for FASEA compliance purposes.
 The undergraduate pathway is the UNE Bachelor of Commerce (Financial Planning)*.
 The post-graduate pathway is UNE’s Graduate Diploma in Financial Planning*.
-Please note, under both these options, FASEA have not accredited either, and FASEA have not yet released the final position on education standards.
+Please note, under both these options, FASEA has not accredited either, and FASEA has not yet released the final position on education standards.
 This means the UNE courses are subject to change and will need to be accredited by FASEA regardless.